Matrix estimation by Universal Singular Value Thresholding: Applications

 where $C$ and $c$ depend only on $\eta$ and $C(\ep)$ depends only on $\ep$ and $\eta$.
-Moreover, the same result holds when $M$ and $X$ are symmetric. \end{thm} The term $1/np$ in the error bound is necessary to take care of the case $r=0$.
+Moreover, the same result holds when $M$ and $X$ are symmetric. \end{thm}

+The term $1/np$ in the error bound is necessary to take care of the case $r=0$.
 Even if $M$ is identically zero, the estimator $\hat{M}$ will incur some error due to the (possible) randomness in $X$.

 Let us now inspect how the condition $r\ll mp$ compares with available bounds.
-In a notable sequence of papers, Keshavan, Montanari and Oh \cite{kmo10a, kmo10b} obtain the same condition but only if $m$ and $n$ are comparable and the rank is known.
-Theorem \ref{lowrankthm}, on the other hand, works even for `very rectangular' matrices where $m\ll n$ and the rank is unknown.
+In a notable sequence of papers, Keshavan, Montanari and Oh \cite{kmo10a,kmo10b} obtain the same condition but only if $m$ and $n$ are comparable and the rank is known.
+Theorem~\ref{lowrankthm}, on the other hand, works even for ``very rectangular'' matrices where $m\ll n$ and the rank is unknown.

 Cand\`es and Tao~\cite{candestao10} obtain the condition $r\ll mp$ with an extra poly-logarithmic term in the error.
-Moreover they too require that $m$ and $n$ be comparable, and additionally they need the so-called `incoherence condition'.
+Moreover, they too require that $m$ and $n$ be comparable, and additionally they need the so-called ``incoherence condition''.
 However, as noted before, the incoherence condition allows exact recovery, while our approach only gives approximate recovery.

 The recent important work of Davenport et~al.~\cite{davenport} gives an estimator with an error bound that is almost the same as that given by Theorem~\ref{lowrankthm}, but with a complicated optimization algorithm.